CAN Decoder

 CRC delimiter (gray)1Must be recessive (1)

-ACK slot (yellow)1Transmitter sends recessive (1) and any receiver
+ACK slot (green or red)1Transmitter sends recessive (1) and any receiver

 can assert a dominant (0)